ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-1.md

 ## Introduction to mypyc

-Before I dig into the story of how I integrated mypyc into Black I want to explain what mypyc is and the most basic example using it. mypyc is a transcompiler converting Python code into fast C extensions.
-Being built on top of the [mypy] type checker it leverages standard type annotations[^2].
+Before I dig into the story of how I integrated mypyc into Black, I want to explain what mypyc is and the most basic example using it. **mypyc is a transcompiler converting typed Python code into fast C extensions.** Being built on top of the [mypy] type checker, it leverages standard type annotations[^2].

-It has been used to compile mypy (and itself!) since 2019, giving it a 4x performance boost over interpreted Python.
+It has been used to compile mypy (and itself since mypyc comes with mypy) since 2019, giving it a 4x performance boost over interpreted Python.
 According to the mypyc project:

 > Existing code with type annotations is often 1.5x to 5x faster when compiled.
 Code tuned
 > for mypyc can be 5x to 10x faster.[^3]